twigz826/CV/README.md

 _Consultant_

 - Working in a number of different engagements across Financial Modelling and Post Merger Integration planning
-- Experience using VBA and PowerBI when working on complex financial models for Chilean public concession contracts
+- Experience using VBA and PowerBI in the development of complex financial models for clients seeking to register bids on Chilean public concession contracts
-- Project management experience when managing integration planning and execution for a leading Waste Management Services company across 7 different functions
+- Project management experience managing integration planning and execution for a leading Waste Management Services company across 7 different functions, as well as managing the integration following the merger of two Chilean public sector regulatory bodies
 - Ability to quickly learn new skills as well as adapt to working and operating in a Spanish-speaking environment

 **KPMG - Corporate Tax** (September 2013 - January 2018)